ParabYash/DataPrep-AutoML-Study/README.md

 - Detailed documentation of the project methodologies, findings, and conclusions.

-#### Data Description
-The datasets used in this project include synthetic and real-world data, tailored for:

-- Decision Trees: Binary classification tasks.
-- Neural Networks: Regression tasks.
-The datasets are processed to demonstrate the application of various preprocessing techniques and their impact on model performance.

 ### Key Findings
 - Integrated workflows consistently outperform independent preprocessing and model building approaches.